UJKC/100-days-of-code-python-udemy/day56/README.txt

-Paradigm Shift by HTML5 UP
+Identity by HTML5 UP
-html5up.net | @ajlkn
+html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Paradigm Shift, my first addition to HTML5 UP in more than a year (!!!).
-Took things in a slightly different direction with this one, partly to mess with CSS grid (which this one relies on pretty heavily) but mostly to get back to making weirder and more experimental designs/layouts.
-Anyway, hope you dig it, and thanks for the continued support despite the lack of updates :)
+Just a fun little profile/card-style template I whipped up during a break between major projects.
+Minimal, responsive, and powered by Skel + Sass.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.